marcushilaire/Learning/README.md

 # Life Long Learning

-My efforts in self teaching after bootcamp
+My efforts in self teaching after bootcamp.

+This repo will include everything from notes on topics I find interesting/challenging to deployed full-stack applications.

 ## My Plans